devdavidkarlsson/Sogeti-MasterThesis-CrossPlatformMobileDevelopment/README.md

 The conclusion of the project is that native C++ is the most suitable method for this type of application.
 It fulfills all requirements, but further research is needed regarding performance.

+This repository contains the code for all prototypes developed during the project.
+First prototypes using different technologies, and also more specialized prototypes using NDK and C++.

 Key Words: Cross-Platform Development, Android, Native, iOS, Xamarin, Titanium, NDK